 In case of an off grid or partly off grid community, multiple cars are connected to local or central storage system boosting its capacity during most of the time.

-Till October 2016 we have been building a fully functional prototype of Sustainable energy cycle for a 2 family house of 7 people (5 drivers).
+In the period from 2016-2018 we have been building a fully functional prototype of Sustainable energy cycle for a 2 family house of 7 people (5 drivers).
 Both families use only electric cars for daily, business, weekend and holiday driving.
-Removable 25 kWh battery is available for the cars to boost the range when necessary while 2 small city cars (converted electric Smarts) could be directly connected to the system when the family is using long range cars with electric range extender.
+One of the electric cars (converted one) could be used in V2G manner boosting the overall storage capacity.

 - Storage operating voltage is 52 V (class A – not dangerous for humans)

-- Maximum range of Metron 7 (converted electric car) using electric range extenders and main battery is 800 km at 70 km/h
+- Maximum range of Metron 7 (converted electric car) is 800 km at 70 km/h

 Impact and beneficiaries